Space Medicine Pathway

 CSM's elective courses are taught by Baylor faculty as well as experts from other institutions and NASA.
 The electives are popular and receive rave reviews from students.
 See information about the description of the pathway and lecture videos.

 "The space medicine course was unique.
 The quality of the speakers and their experiences and stories made it an 'only at Baylor' type of experience.
 Without a doubt, it was the most enjoyable elective of the year." - MS-1 student

 Taking a class at the Center for Space Medicine means more than fulfilling a course requirement.
 You will become a part of a world-class academic program at the frontier of medicine and space, enabling human space flight and improving health care from urban hospitals to the most extreme environments on Earth.

-At CSM, students, scientists, engineers and physicians to collaborate and contribute to important new discoveries in biomedical science and apply technologies for space to improve medical care on Earth.
+At the center, students, scientists, engineers and physicians collaborate and contribute to important new discoveries in biomedical science and apply technologies for space to improve medical care on Earth.
 The program has a distinguished faculty, including scientific leaders, former astronauts and flight surgeons, that all have years of experience and knowledge in their respective fields.
 Students not only learn from this diverse group of experts, but also work closely with them on projects at the cutting edge of medical research.